How to get the best workers' comp rates as an IT contractor

-Luckily, there are ways you can keep your Workers’ Compensation Insurance rates reasonable.
-Here are five steps you can take to ensure that your expenses are as low as they can be.
+Luckily, there are ways you can keep your workers’ compensation insurance rates reasonable.
+Here are four steps you can take to ensure that your expenses are as low as they can be.

-- Classify your business correctly.
-When you apply for Workers’ Compensation coverage with TechInsurance, the process starts by identifying your business through our dropdown menu where you select your industry and specific line of work.
-When you do that, be sure you’re picking the profession that best matches what you do.
+When you apply for workers’ compensation coverage with TechInsurance, you begin by selecting your industry and specific line of work in our dropdown menu.
+When you do that, make sure you’re choosing the profession that best matches what you do.
 And if you don’t see an option that describes what you do, make sure to tell your agent.
-Workers’ Comp costs are based in large part on the industry you’re in: if you accidentally note that you’re in a higher-risk industry on your application, the rates you’ll be quoted will be much higher than they should be.
+Workers’ comp costs are based in large part on the industry.
+If you accidentally note that you’re in a higher risk industry on your application, the rates you’ll be quoted will be much higher than they should be.

-- Shop around.
-This step is not possible if you live in Ohio, North Dakota, Wyoming, or Washington, because those states only offer Workers’ Comp through a state-run fund.
+This step is not possible if you live in Ohio, North Dakota, Wyoming, or Washington, because those states only offer workers’ comp through a state-run fund.
 But if you live anywhere else, you can easily compare multiple quotes by applying through TechInsurance.
 We’re an agent and we work with multiple insurance carriers.
-When you submit an application, we’ll send you quotes from any of our partner carriers that has plans available for you.
+When you submit an application, we’ll send you quotes from our partner carriers that have plans available for you.
 Then you can compare prices and choose the one that best suits your budget.

-- If possible, exclude yourself.
-Carrying Workers’ Compensation Insurance is mandatory in most of the country, but many states allow business owners to exclude themselves from coverage.
+Carrying workers’ compensation insurance is mandatory in most of the country, but many states allow business owners to exclude themselves from coverage.
 If you do this, you pay premiums for one fewer person and can save a small but significant amount of money over the course of a year.
 Of course, know that if you choose to exclude yourself from coverage, you won’t have access to benefits if you are hurt on the job.